Death Gate: Release

 The game was released with a short story called "Forever Falling" written by Weis and Hickman with Kevin Stein.
 It tells the story of how Ciang became the Head of the Brotherhood of the Hand, an assassins' guild featured in both the books and the game.
 The story serves as backstory to events in The Death Gate Cycle and has little relation to Death Gate.

 Reception

 In PC Gamer US, Trent C. Ward wrote, "Players who're used to the visual charms of a King's Quest or a Noctropolis may find this a tough game to get interested in.
 But if your only concern is for substance, then Death Gate's a winner."
 He declared it the best Legend "text-and-pictures" adventure released up to that point.

+James V. Trunzo reviewed Death Gate in White Wolf Inphobia #55 (May, 1995), rating it a 4 out of 5 and stated that "Fantasy graphic adventures simply don't come much better than this.
+Death Gate guarantees 50 hours' fascination and challenge.
+If you like to take a cerebral approach to your gaming, try to master Death Gate!"

 Computer Gaming World nominated Death Gate as its 1994 "Adventure of the Year", although it lost to Relentless: Twinsen's Adventure.
 The editors wrote of Death Gate, "The quality of the puzzles is evident, but Death Gate also uses compelling atmospheric graphics to distinguish its numerous imaginary worlds."